 Relocating to a different country can be as exciting as it is overwhelming.
 There is so much to think about and do before the big move.
-Things become a tad more complicated if you have to move with your family since you have to consider how easy it will be to settle in the new country.
+Things become a tad more complicated if you have to move with your family since you have to consider how easy it will be to settle in a new country.

 An excellent way to avoid feeling overwhelmed by the things you have to do is to focus on the big stuff first.
 When these main items are dealt with, everything else will likely fall in place.
 Without further ado, let’s delve into the four most important things you should consider when moving to a different country.